-• Add-On Library
+- Add-On Library

 - Foundation Library API

 - Standalone Application

 - Sandboxed Application

 - Module Repository

-Name Description Default run.artifact.checker When this property is set (any value), the artifact checker is exe- cuted.
-Not set skip.addonconf.checker When this property is set to true, the addon configurations checker is not executed.
-Not set skip.changelog.checker When this property is set to true, the changelog checker is not exe- cuted.
-Not set skip.foundationconf.chec keWhen this property is set to true, the foundation configurations checker is not executed.
-Not set skip.license.checker When this property is set to true, the license checker is not executed.
-Not set skip.publicconf.checker When this property is set to true, the public configurations checker is not executed.
-Not set skip.readme.checker When this property is set to true, the readme checker is not exe- cuted.
-Not set skip.retrieve.checker When this property is set to true, the retrieve checker is not exe- cuted.
-Not set
+Name Description Default run.artifact.checker When this property is set (any value), the artifact checker is exe- Not set cuted. skip.addonconf.checker When this property is set to true, the addon configurations checker Not set is not executed. skip.changelog.checker When this property is set to true, the changelog checker is not exe- Not set cuted. skip.foundationconf.chec k he he has been the set to true, the foundation configurations Not set checker is not executed. skip.license.checker When this property is set to true, the license checker is not executed.
+Not set skip.publicconf.checker When this property is set to true, the public configurations checker Not set is not executed. skip.readme.checker When this property is set to true, the readme checker is not exe- Not set cuted. skip.retrieve.checker When this property is set to true, the retrieve checker is not exe- Not set cuted.